ritwik12/Satellite-Log-Data-Analyses/README.md

 ```
 pip install tqdm
 ```

+### Setup

+Tools can be used by setting up few things:

+#### Install ELK stack with Filebeats

+ElasticSearch is needed with log data indexed in it.
+It could be done by using [this example](https://github.com/ritwik12/ansible-playbook-ELK) or follow [installation guide](https://www.elastic.co/guide/en/elastic-stack/current/installing-elastic-stack.html)

 ## Consumer-id Tool

 We are not reading data directly from a file, we are using filebeat to read data from log files and pass it to logstash which later passes it to ElasticSearch where it get indexed in syntaxed JSON.<br>